 Every June, Pride Month is celebrated across the United States to honor the 1969 Stonewall Uprising, a pivotal moment in the fight for LGBTQ+ rights.
-In recognition, current and former co-chairs of Booth’s LGBTQ+ student group Outreach reflect on what Pride Month means to them, how it’s evolved, and their hopes for futures generations.
+In recognition, current and former co-chairs of Booth’s LGBTQ+ student group Outreach reflect on what Pride Month means to them, how it’s evolved, and their hopes for future generations.

 We’ll be sharing their reflections throughout the month of June.
 Check back weekly for new updates.